 Use animations sparingly to avoid overwhelming the audience or detracting from the message.

-Conduct a practice run with your presentation to ensure that the "Thank You" slide transitions smoothly and effectively.
+Conduct a practice run with your presentation to make sure the "Thank You" slide transitions smoothly and effectively.

 FAQ: Addressing Common Questions about "Thank You" Slides